eduardocanova23/RL-Grid-World-Env/README.md

 7 - <br>
 8 - State is the existence of yellow or blue diamonds in each position.
 The goal is fixed in (1,3) <br>
 9 - State is a mean of all rewards that are in some direction of the agent weighted on the distance to each reward to it <br>
+10- Same as 9 but no negative rewards <br>

 pygame